rfair404/WordPress-QuickStart/README.md

 2. **Clone the repository**

-   **📋 Prerequisites**: Make sure you have SSH keys set up for GitHub.
+   **Prerequisites**: Make sure you have SSH keys set up for GitHub.
 If not, follow [GitHub's SSH key setup guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

    ```bash